 Shalom, dear visitor.

-My dissertation (in submittion process) is entitled “American 20th Century Jewish Thought and Classical American Pragmatism: New Perspectives on the Writings of the Rabbis-thinkers Hayyim Hirschensohn, Mordecai M. Kaplan and Eliezer Berkovits” (Adviser: Dr. Avinoam Rosenak).
+My PhD dissertation (in submittion process) is entitled “American 20th Century Jewish Thought and Classical American Pragmatism: New Perspectives on the Writings of the Rabbis-thinkers Hayyim Hirschensohn, Mordecai M. Kaplan and Eliezer Berkovits” (Adviser: Dr. Avinoam Rosenak).
 Here are the first fruits of this research project:

-1. “Pragmatism: New Name for some Old ways of thinking in Judaism”, Review-essay [in Hebrew] of David Brezis, Between Zealotry and Grace: Anti-Zealotic Trends in Rabbinic Thought, Ramat-Gan: Bar-Ilan University Press 2015 [Hebrew] and Hannah E. Hashkes, Rabbinic Discourse as a System of Knowledge, Leiden & Boston: Brill 2015, DAAT 82 (2016), pp. 405-417
+1. “Pragmatism: A New name for some Old ways of thinking in Judaism”, Review-essay [in Hebrew] of David Brezis, Between Zealotry and Grace: Anti-Zealotic Trends in Rabbinic Thought, Ramat-Gan: Bar-Ilan University Press 2015 [Hebrew] and Hannah E. Hashkes, Rabbinic Discourse as a System of Knowledge, Leiden & Boston: Brill 2015, DAAT 82 (2016), pp. 405-417

 2. “The Challenge of the ‘Caring’ God: A. J. Heschel’s Theology in Light of Eliezer Berkovits’s Critique” [Hebrew], Zehuyot 8 (2017), pp. 43-60